jackschnair/NewYorkHousing/README.md

 # New York Housing Predictor
-Final Project for CS539 Machine Learning
+Final Project for CS539 Machine Learning <br>
 By Jack Schnair

 ## Overview